 Safety is no joke — you could be killed or permanently maimed riding an electric scooter.

-Safety equipment including a helmet is an absolute necessary when riding the electric scooter at any speed.
+Safety equipment including a helmet is an absolute necessity when riding the electric scooter at any speed.
 Depending on the speed and type of riding conditions that you experience, you may need more or less equipment.

 Safety equipment that can prevent accidents and mitigate injuries includes: